danbev/learning-openssl/README.md

 ```

 ### Eliptic Curve Cryptography (ECC)
+The algoritms use significantly smaller key sizes.
 Has the following forumla for the graph:
 ```
 y² = x³ + ab + b
 ```
+And a prime number p which is the number of times we do point addition beginning
+with an initial point.
 For example:
 ```
 y² = x³ -2x + 2
 ```
-And a prime number p which is the number of times we do point addition beginning
-with an initial point.
 The graph is symetric in the horizontal axis so we can
 take take two points on the graph and draw a line between them.
 This line will
 intersect that another point on the graph, from which we now draw a vertical
 line up/down depending on the side of the graph we are on.
 This point is called